lluisalemanypuig/physics-simulator/examples/README.md

 	./fluids 02 --nt 4 --it 1 --radius 0.08 --visc 0.001 --dt 0.001 --cs 2 --dens 1000 --sidex 8 --sidey 64 --sidez 8 --lenx 0.1 --leny 1.2 --lenz 0.1 --dens-kernel poly6 --press-kernel poly6 --visc-kernel poly6

 These parameters are guaranteed to make a "nice" fluid.
-Although there are minors differences between each set of parameters, note that these can make huge changes in the simulations.Some of these simulations were recorded in this [video](https://youtu.be/15qUi43HnmI).
+Although there are minors differences between each set of parameters, note that these can make huge changes in the simulations.
+Also, using only 4 threads are not be enough resources to visualise the simulation in real-time.
+Therefore, some of these simulations were recorded in this [video](https://youtu.be/15qUi43HnmI).